Summary of significant accounting policies

 In direct insurance, the insurance liability is calculated by policy, while in reinsurance it is calculated on the basis of the reports of the ceding company or the company’s own bases of calculation.

 The interest rate used in discounting liabilities is, at most, the maximum rate accepted by the authorities in each country.
 The guaranteed interest used in the direct insurance premium basis varies on the basis of the starting date of the insurance from zero to 4.5 per cent.
 The interest rate used in discounting liabilities is the same or lower than that used in premium calculation.
 Most of the liabilities of the accrued benefits of pension business with DPF are discounted by an interest rate of 3.5 per cent, also being the highest discount rate used.
-In addition, Mandatum Life has for the year 2014 lowered the maximum rate to 2.25 per cent, and for the year 2015 to 2.75 per cent.
+In addition, Mandatum Life has for the year 2015 lowered the maximum rate to 2.0%, and for the year 2016 to 2.0%.
+The segregated liabilities of the accrued benefits of group pension portfolio, transferred from Suomi Mutual to Mandatum Life, have been discounted by 1.0%.

-Due to the difference in the discount rate of liabilities and the guaranteed interest of 4.5 per cent, supplementary provisions for guaranteed interest have been added to technical provisions.
-In the subsidiary, Mandatum Life Insurance Baltic, the discount rate varies by country between 2.0-4.0 per cent and the average guaranteed interest rate between 2.0-4.0 per cent.
+Due to the difference in the discount rate of liabilities and the guaranteed interest of 4.5% and 3.5%, supplementary provisions for guaranteed interest have been added to technical provisions.
+In the subsidiary, Mandatum Life Insurance Baltic, the discount rate varies by country between 2.0 - 4.0 per cent and the average guaranteed interest rate between 2.0–4.0 per cent.

 For unit-linked contracts, all the liabilities and the assets covering the unit-linked insurance are matched.
 Both the liabilities and the assets have been presented in the Notes to the financial statements.
 In calculating the provision for claims outstanding of direct insurance, discounting is applied only in connection with the liabilities of pensions whose payment has commenced.
 The liabilities of assumed reinsurance are based on the reports of the ceding company and on an estimate of claims which have not yet been settled.
 The assets covering the unit-linked liabilities include debt securities issued by the Group companies.
 These have not been eliminated.
 Elimination would lead to misleading information, as the policy holders carry the investment risk related to these investments, and to a mismatch between the unit-linked liabilities and assets covering them.